Philanthropy and COVID-19 in 2020: Measuring one year of giving

 - Increase your giving and make unrestricted and flexible grants.
 Recovery from this crisis will extend over several years, and nonprofits will need resources to respond to changing events and circumstances.

 - Support operational and administrative support.
 Program-based grantmaking is generally easier to obtain than grants that support an organization’s day-to-day operations.
 But without that backbone funding, it is impossible for nonprofits to survive, let alone thrive.

 - Explicitly target funding to communities that are systemically marginalized and disproportionately affected by COVID-19.
 These communities—such as BIPOC individuals, seniors, workers in the gig economy, undocumented persons, migrants, refugees, and immigrants—are also at risk during other disasters because of systemic inequities.

 - Expand your reach and your dollars.
 COVID-19 has confirmed for us that all funders are disaster funders.
 Think about new areas and ways to make grants outside of traditional grantmaking circles.

-Allow me to repeat what I said after the launch of the first COVID-19 philanthropy report—philanthropy, in all forms, must strive toward generosity that is as unprecedented as these pandemics.
+Allow me to repeat what I said after the launch of the first COVID-19 in 2020 philanthropy report—philanthropy, in all forms, must strive toward generosity that is as unprecedented as these pandemics.
 Grantmakers and donors need to go beyond minimum requirements and business as usual to get human, financial, and technical resources in the hands of those organizations and individuals who need it most.